-Restricted for much of the time to the house, unable to go to work or socialise, many of the carers involved in the project have been isolated and unaware of their rights.
-These families were doubly affected by the 2015 earthquakes that devastated the region.
-Their property and livelihoods were damaged and destroyed and then, because of their invisibility, they were unable to access the support available from government and other NGOs in the weeks and months after.
+Restricted for much of the time to the house, unable to go to work or socialise, many of these carers have been isolated and unaware of their rights.
+For many, their properties and livelihoods were destroyed in the 2015 earthquakes.
+Excluded from society, they didn’t realise they could access government and NGO support in the weeks and months that followed.

 “Improving the physical and mental health, promoting social inclusion and increasing the household income of 1,500 carers of mentally ill individuals in Nepal”

-- Carers support groups for emotional support and local advocacy
+- 57 support groups, bringing together 870 carers for emotional support and local advocacy activities

-- Training of local professionals and volunteers to enable access to counselling and medical support
+- 473 local professionals and volunteers trained and now assisting carers to access counselling and medical support

-- Training in livelihoods that can co-exist with caring responsibilities for over 1,000 carers
+- 994 carers trained in livelihoods that can co-exist with their caring responsibilities

-- Formation of district level Carers Associations to raise the voice of carers to local government and stakeholders
+- 2 district level Carers Associations and 2 Carers Co-operatives formed to raise the voice of carers to local government and stakeholders

 Earthquake relief and rehabilitation